grimmelm/nft/nftlaw.md

 that a creative work is not the same as any of the copies that embody it.

 Thus, the **copyright** in a creative work behaves differently than ownership of a physical object, like a tungsten cube.
-The owher of the cube can move it, sculpt it, or melt it down; if someone else does any of these, they violate the owner's property rights.
+The owner of the cube can move it, sculpt it, or melt it down; if someone else does any of these, they violate the owner's property rights.
 But the owner of a copyright isn't necessarily the owner of any specific copies.
 If Alice buys a copy of Bob's novel, Alice owns the